fstk5/cypat-linux-checklist/README.md

 1. Check if UFW is installed (run `ufw` in a terminal)
 2. If it isn't installed, run `sudo apt install ufw`
-3. Enable UFW by going into the system settings and enabling the firewall option.
+3. Enable UFW by going into the system settings and enabling the firewall option or running `sudo ufw enable`

 ## sysctl related changes